sander1988/pyIndego/README.md

 --------------|------------
-your_username | Your username in the BoschSmartMove app your_password | Your password for the app your_serial   | Your Bosch Indego serial (found on the mover, in the mover menu or in the app)
+your_username | Your username in the BoschSmartMove app your_password | Your password for the app your_serial   | Optional: Your Bosch Indego serial (found on the mover, in the mover menu or in the app)

-The python library is written for the login method with username (email address) and password.
+This library is written for the login method with username (email address) and password.
 Login with Facebook account is not supported.

 ## Call the API and the mower
 Call the API, synchronously: